The Effect of Mission Duration on LISA Science Objectives: Stellar-mass compact objects

 For an isolated binary the SNR scales as $\propto \sqrt{\Tobs}$ regardless of duty cycle when not considering losses of data due to windowing or TDI interpolation kernels.
 Therefore, longer observations are better, but the growth slows down as the observing time increases: the number of resolved Galactic binaries will increase much more quickly between years 1 and 2 of observing than between years 5 to 6.
 However, in the confusion-dominated regime, the ability to distinguish resolvable binaries from the foreground depends on improved frequency resolution, which scales as $\propto 1/\Tobs$.
 As a result, the number of detectable binaries grows more rapidly than the simple SNR scaling predicts.
 The actual number of detections lands somewhere in the middle between $\sqrt{\Tobs}$ and $\Tobs$ (see Fig.~\ref{fig:ucb_v_T}, left panel).

 Detailed studies of the Galactic binary population, and the dynamics of individual binaries, depend on measuring the time derivatives of the orbital period.
 These time derivatives introduce stronger time dependence, but importantly, it is the \emph{elapsed time} that matters most.
-The first time derivative of the frequency $\dot f$ is used to distinguish between systems that are likely evolving primarily due to GW emission vs astrophysical interactions (e.g. mass transfer \cite{2004MNRAS.349..181N, 2017ApJ...846...95K, 2018ApJ...854L...1B}).
+The first time derivative of the frequency $\dot f$ is used to distinguish between systems that are likely evolving primarily due to GW emission vs.\ astrophysical interactions (e.g., mass transfer~\cite{2004MNRAS.349..181N, 2017ApJ...846...95K, 2018ApJ...854L...1B}).
 In cases where the orbital evolution is dominated by GW emission, $\dot f$ can break degeneracies in the GW amplitude to determine the sources' chirp mass and luminosity distance.
-Refs.~\cite{2019MNRAS.490.5888L, 2020MNRAS.494L..75S} show that the characterization of $\dot f$ with mission durations of $4$ and $8$~yr leads to an increase from $\sim1100$ to $\sim2800$ DWDs and $4$ to $10$ BBHs with measured masses.
+Ref.~\cite{2019MNRAS.490.5888L, 2020MNRAS.494L..75S} show that the characterization of $\dot f$ with mission durations of $4$ and $8$~yr leads to an increase from $\sim1100$ to $\sim2800$ double white dwarfs (DWDs) and $4$ to $10$ binary black holes (BBHs) with measured masses.

 The $\dot f$ contribution to the GW phase scales as $\Telapse^2$, thus at fixed $\Tobs$ the science requirements for Galactic binaries benefit from lower duty cycles (see Fig.~\ref{fig:ucb_v_T}, right panel).
 The second derivative of frequency depends even more dramatically on observing time, scaling as $\Telapse^3$.
-The second derivative of the orbital period encodes further details about dynamics (e.g tidal interactions between binaries \cite{2012ApJ...745..137V}) and gives an independent measure of chirp mass as a consistency test in the case of assumed GR-dominated period evolution.
+The second derivative of the orbital period encodes further details about dynamics (e.g., tidal interactions between binaries!\cite{2012ApJ...745..137V}) and gives an independent measure of chirp mass as a consistency test in the case of assumed GR-dominated period evolution.
 Systems with measurable $\ddot f$ will be comparatively rare, with $\mathcal{O}(10)$ sources providing constraints to better than $\sim20\%$ after $\Telapse \sim 8$~yr.

 While a longer observing time from a longer mission duration will yield more resolved sources, in the case where duty cycles are being considered, maximizing $\Telapse$ is more impactful to SI1.1 (``Elucidate the formation and evolution of Galactic binaries by measuring their period, spatial and mass distributions'') and SI1.2 (``Enable joint gravitational and electromagnetic observations of Galactic binaries to study the interplay between gravitational radiation and tidal dissipation in interacting stellar systems''), than maximizing $T_{\rm{data}}$ alone.